 Benjamin Rotstein, PhD, is an assistant professor in the Department of Biochemistry, Microbiology and Immunology at the University of Ottawa, and director of the Molecular Imaging Probes and Radiochemistry Laboratory at the University of Ottawa Heart Institute.

 Dr. Rotstein’s previous training was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) in the form of postgraduate scholarships and a postdoctoral fellowship.
 He has received Young Investigator Awards from the Society of Nuclear Medicine and Molecular Imaging as well as the Alzheimer’s Drug Discovery Foundation (ADDF).
 He also received an Early Researcher Award from the Ontario Ministry of Research Innovation and Science.
 He has served on grant panels with the Canadian Institutes of Mental Health Research and other science funding organizations.
 He held a leadership role within the Society for Radiopharmaceutical Sciences Think Tank from 2016–2020.

-Dr. Rotstein’s research is funded by the Canadian Institutes of Health Research, Heart & Stroke Foundation of Canada, the Canadian Foundation for Innovation (CFI), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Ontario Ministry of Research, Innovation and Science.
+Dr. Rotstein’s research is funded by the Canadian Institutes of Health Research, Heart and Stroke Foundation of Canada, Canadian Arrhythmia Network, the Canadian Foundation for Innovation (CFI), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Ontario Ministry of Research, Innovation and Science.
 In addition to UOHI and uOttawa Faculty of Medicine, Dr. Rotstein holds appointments in the Department of Chemistry at uOttawa and the Royal’s Institute for Mental Health Research.

 See current publications list at PubMed.